aikikode/uspeak/README.rst

 Other
 #####
-For complete list of commands and their variations look dictionary files, e.g. for English `dictionary/data/main_en.dic <https://github.com/aikikode/uspeak/blob/develop/dictionary/data/main_en.dic>`__ (you should be familiar with regular expressions)
+For complete list of commands and their variations look at dictionary files, e.g. for English: `dictionary/data/main_en.dic <https://github.com/aikikode/uspeak/blob/develop/dictionary/data/main_en.dic>`__ (you should be familiar with regular expressions)

 About
 -----